vaclav2016/xmppredis/README.md

 2. xmppredis, as 'out_testbot' queue subscriber, pickup message from queue
 3. xmppredis parse and send message to somebody@a35a17e05e4z6vxdl.onion

-So, if You want receive jabber-messages via xmppredis - You must execute 'SUBSCRIBE in_testbot' in your application
+So, if You want receive jabber-messages via xmppredis - You must execute 'SUBSCRIBE in_testbot' in your application.

 ## Run and Configuration